mcchrish/snow-tmux/README.md

 ## Install

 Your terminal should be set to the right colorsheme.
-For iterm use can use [this](https://github.com/mcchrish/iterm-snow), for the rest you can use the color-setting script [here](https://github.com/nightsense/snow#shell).
+For iterm you can use [this](https://github.com/mcchrish/iterm-snow), for the rest you can use the color-setting script [here](https://github.com/nightsense/snow#shell).

 ### tpm